 WebPT provides unique user IDs and passwords for each therapist, PTA, front-office staff member, and administrator.
 That way, clinic owners can control access to PHI.
-And with secure data centers—like WebPT’s IO Data Center, which has a defensible perimeter, digital video surveillance, biometric screening, and round-the-clock guard staff—there is practically no threat of a physical or hacker-caused breach.
+And with secure data centers, featuring defensible perimeter, digital video surveillance, biometric screening, and round-the-clock guard staff, your data receives top-level security.

 Learn more about our gold-standard security here.

 Create Safe and Secure Passwords

 Chances are good that you’re using more than one web app as part of your clinic’s daily operations—and each application requires a password that is challenging enough to be safe, but a password recovery process that doesn’t bring operations to a halt if you or someone on your staff forgets which password open-sesames which application.
 Because HIPAA has some strict guidelines around password security, we recommend using a password management system to oversee all your letter, number, and special character combinations.

 - LastPass works on your phone, tablet, or desktop computer and integrates with most browsers.
 To put it simply, LastPass helps ensure that your web passwords are both strong and secure.
 It also works exceptionally well on Macs (unlike some of the other options) and there’s a premium service that alerts you about relevant security issues.